 computational social science/sociology/psychological/behavioral science.

+Outside from these ideas which are all adjacent to my previous areas of research, I strongly hold the belief that we need to explore ideas which are outside of our comfort zone, not purely confined by our previous training or discipline.
+I am constantly seeking opportunities that allows for this type of exploration.
 For example, I have been previously quite interested in biology, in particular neuroscience and physiology, I would be quite happy to do research on these areas.
-I'm also drawn to more exotic applications such as animal communication, extraterrestrial exploration, kinetic art, artificial life, and I follow other researchers who are working on these topics.
+I'm also drawn to more exotic applications such as animal communication, extraterrestrial exploration, kinetic art, artificial life, and I follow people who are working on these topics.

-The type of research I have felt most passionate about is applying computational techniques to analyze people, social groups and society.
+The type of research I have felt most passionate about is applying computational techniques to analyze people, groups and society.

 I believe a truly intelligent AI system is one that is capable of objectively analyze the human experience and critique social structures.
-Unfortunately I don't think we will ever reach there.
+I don't think we will ever reach there.

 I view my past works in control and games as a potential foray into my long-term vision, which is to algorthmatize research from the ''soft sciences'' and develop technology or analytical models or predictions that can aid people working in the area of public health, therapy, social work and social policy.